ckeditor/ckeditor4-docs/guides/dev/api_changes/README.md

 ---

-The default value for `CKEDITOR.config.toolbarCanCollapse` has been changed to `false`.
+The default value for `CKEDITOR.config.toolbarCanCollapse` was changed to `false`.

 ---